CTR Analysis

 In 2017, the team at Novi.Digital and I recorded a number of videos for YouTube.
 We’ve since taken this offline, as we felt that they didn’t accurately represent the brand.
 However, in light of this (relatively) new blog, I thought that it might be a good idea to collate these together into a podcast mini-series.
 Here are the titles:

-1. Why search rankings don’t matter when it comes to digital marketing
+Why search rankings don’t matter when it comes to digital marketing.
+Data is important when it comes to digital marketing.

-3. The importance of localisation for digital marketing
+Marketing: The importance of localization for digital marketing.

 Here’s the link for Episode 1: